-This design will show you where you will need to provide trenches and install the materials we supply.
+This design will show you where you will need to provide trenches and where our materials will need to be installed.
 To accurately complete this design, there is specific information we need you to provide before you get started.
 If these documents haven’t been supplied, then you will be notified that the inside development design has been put on hold awaiting further information.

 It’s important to be sure about the locations of the materials that are installed within your site, as the relocation of any installed equipment will be at the requestor’s expense.

 Whether you will need to install materials within your development or not really depends on what work is required.
 Once you have agreed to our terms and paid for the job, we will complete a detailed assessment of your request which will identify if you need to install any materials within your site.